All Episodes

 And I don't know if you caught this, but there's actually now a movement in the Mall of America out of Minnesota.

-Remember, the New York protests are just the most visible manifestation of this anti-cop movement uh across the country.
+Remember, the New York protests are just the most visible manifestation of this anti-cop movement across the country.

-The New York protests are in uh are against the largest police department in the country, but actually there are similar um outbreaks, and we obviously saw what happened in Ferguson, but even in other cities.
+The New York protests are against the largest police department in the country, but actually there are similar outbreaks.

 And they did it anyway.

-And they shut down some eighty stores for two hours, and now the city attorney is saying, you know what, we're actually going to hold you accountable for that because that's illegal.
+We're actually going to hold you accountable for that because that's illegal.

 And you may think that you have some sort of right based upon how loud you scream or how furiously you tweet that you have some kind of right to shut down other people's businesses during this Christmas and holiday period, but you don't.